 - Chapter 7, “Events of Abundant Evil.”

-Historical Context and Personal Analysis: Articles and Blog Posts
+Historical Context and Personal Analysis: Articles and Blog Posts (by date, earliest first).

 [Currently this list mixes academic journal articles and book chapters, magazine/news articles, and analytical blog posts; some links lead to paywalled resources.]

 Robert Orsi, “A Crisis About the Theology of Children,” Harvard Divinity School Bulletin 30, no. 4 (2002).

 - Abstract: ” This essay applies recent scholarly insights on disillusionment as a cultural and psychological phenomenon to the problem of religious disillusionment as experienced by US Catholics in the wake of scandals of clergy sexual abuse.”